xyr11/xtrike-bot/README.md

 - [ ] Auto-generate `Options` field in the help embed from the options property for slash commands
 - [ ] Unified and modularized logger
 - [ ] Unified and modularized message sender for both `message` and `interaction`
+- [ ] Get the total number of messages the bot has sent
 - [ ] Re-add `oxford` command

 ## Endpoints